An ex-Kansas police chief who led a raid on a newspaper is charged with obstruction of justice

 The prosecutors' report concluded that no crime was committed by Meyer, Zorn, or the newspaper and that Cody reached an erroneous conclusion about their conduct because of a poor investigation.
 Zorn used the information she had to legally search an online state database using her own name.

+The prosecutors also said police search warrants signed by a judge contained inaccurate information because of the “inadequate investigation” and were not legally justified.
+But the prosecutors said they couldn't show that Cody had intentionally misled the judge.

-The charge against Cody was filed by one of the special prosecutors, Barry Wilkerson, the top prosecutor in Riley County in northeastern Kansas.
+The obstruction of justice charge against Cody was filed by one of the special prosecutors, Barry Wilkerson, the top prosecutor in Riley County in northeastern Kansas.
 The other special prosecutor is Marc Bennett, the district attorney in Sedgwick County, the home to the state's largest city of Wichita.

+A conviction for a first-time offender can be punished by up to nine months in prison, though under the state's sentencing guidelines, the typical penalty is 18 months or less of probation.

+The Record's publishing company and current and former staffers have filed four federal lawsuits against Cody and other former and current local officials.
+The publishing company's lawsuit includes a wrongful death claim and suggests total damages exceed $10 million.
+The city's current annual budget is about $9.5 million.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.